Summer Food Program

 The Summer Food Program also provides supervised activities that are safe, fun, and filled with nutrition education opportunities.
 Children benefit nutritionally by receiving well-rounded meals while parents are able to stretch their food dollars further.

-In 2014, the East Texas Food Bank provided over 140,000 meals to children thru the Summer Food Program at 60 sites across East Texas.
+In 2015, the East Texas Food Bank provided over 129,000 meals to children thru the Summer Food Program at 70 sites.

 Proper nutrition is vital to the growth and development of children, particularly for low-income children.